Want to reduce the amount of waste produced by disposable face masks? We show you how to make a sustainable face mask using recycled materials.

 In terms of fabric, recommendations are for a mixture of tightly woven cotton fabrics and non-woven materials.
 Old sheets, shirts and green bags can all be upcycled into face masks.

-It’s important to note, with the Omincron variant now circulating in Australia, experts have recommended that purely cloth masks are no longer effective and N95 masks are recommend.
+It’s important to note, with the Omincron variant now circulating in Australia, experts have recommended that purely cloth masks are no longer effective and N95 masks are recommended.
 However, N95’s certainly aren’t as aesthetically pleasing!
 We recommend “double masking” with a surgical or N95 mask on first, and your cloth mask over the top.

 How to make a face mask out of fabric